Champaign County Voters To Consider Two Futures For Nursing Home

 Fortado: Selling The Nursing Home Is Too Risky

 Stephanie Fortado is one of those supporters.
 Unlike David Laker, the lecturer with the University of Illinois’ School of Labor and Employment Relations does not have a loved one in the nursing home.
-But she thinks the facility is important enough that she’s been volunteering her time with Champaign County Citizens Allied For Residents’ Eldercare, or Champaign County CARE.
-That group has been advocating for the nursing home property tax referendum and yard signs that say “Our Seniors: Not For Sale.”
+But she thinks the facility is important enough that she’s been volunteering her time with Champaign County CARE.
+That group has been advocating for the nursing home property tax referendum with yard signs that say “Our Seniors: Not For Sale.”
 That slogan refers to the group’s fears that the “sell or dispose” referendum could threaten the quality, and even the existence of the nursing home.

 “I think it’s really important to note how open ended that proposal is”, said Fortado.
 “All that you’d be voting on is selling it or disposing it.
 It doesn’t say for sure what would happen.
 And I don’t think that is a risk the community should take, that we should give permission to consider disposing of this facility that has been important to so many families in our community for a century.”